TEES-CLASS/c-plus-plus-crash-course/chapters/c2_hello_world.md

 }
 ```
 and even though it would not do anything the program would still compile and execute.
 The first key aspect here is the definition of the `main` function.
 This is the entry-point for all terminal-based programs, and if one does not (at minimum) have this in one's code, it would not link into an executable.
 For example, let us say we wanted to name `main` something different, like `program_start`.
-The compiler will now have trouble compiling this file, however, the linker will tell us that the symbol `_main` is undefined.
+The compiler will not have trouble compiling this file, however, the linker will tell us that the symbol `_main` is undefined.
 This is because it absolutely requires the function `main` to be defined, with matching case and return value of type `int`.

 In conclusion, all c++ programs need a `int main()` function.